 Yale Primary School is located 18 km from Perth, in the City of Gosnells on Sage Road, Thornlie.
 The school is set in spacious grounds and easily accessible by public transport.
 We are proud of the history of the school, which first opened on 9 February 1970 as North West Thornlie Primary School with 100 students.

 Today, we have approximately 480 students from Kindergarten to Year 6, from diverse cultural backgrounds with over 37 language groups present.
-Yale Primary School is not an Independent Public School, but is participating in the IPS process in 2018.

 The school has a community atmosphere, with many of our parents having attended the school as students themselves.
 Parents play a key role through our P and C and School Council where parents volunteer time to help students with their literacy and numeracy skills and organise a range of other activities like discos and lapathons.